Do You Know What to Do for a Hedgehog to Stay Active?

 Being such sensitive and shy creatures, it’s important to approach them with a quiet voice and gentle temperament.

-To pick up your hedgehog properly:
+To pick up your hedgehog correctly:

 - Scoop your hedgehog up with both hands from underneath.